neomake/neomake/README.md

 ## How to use (advanced)

-Taking a page from the book of syntastic, you can configure "makers" (called "checkers" in syntastic) for different filetypes.
-Here is an example
+Taking a page from the book of [syntastic], you can configure "makers" (called "checkers" in [syntastic]) for different filetypes.
+Here is an example configuration that is already included with this plugin:
-configuration:

 ```viml
 let g:neomake_javascript_jshint_maker = {